 Acceptable Forms of Service in Georgia

-- Posting the notice in a conspicuous place at the premises, such as the entry door, AND mailing the notice by first class mail with a certificate of mailing.
+- If all forms of hand delivery fail: Posting the notice to a conspicuous place on the premises such as the entry door, PLUS mailing the notice on the same day by first class mail to the other party’s last known address, with a certificate of mailing

 Obtaining Proof of Service in Georgia